-The new NZX Code closely follows a three-tiered approach:
+The NZX Code closely follows a three-tiered approach:

 - 1. The top tier sets out eight principles, which are closely based on those contained in the FMA Guidelines; - 2.
 The second tier sets out recommendations which will apply on a 'comply or explain' basis.
-Additional requirements will apply if the issuer has not followed a recommendation for any part of the reporting period, including a provision of reasons for not following the recommendation and what, if any, alternative governance practice the issuer adopted in lieu of the recommendation during that period.
-This differs from NZX's current approach, which requires an explanation of how an issuer's corporate governance practices materially differ from the NZX Code but not necessarily an explanation why. - 3.
+Additional requirements will apply if the issuer has not followed a recommendation for any part of the reporting period, including a provision of reasons for not following the recommendation and what, if any, alternative governance practice the issuer adopted in lieu of the recommendation during that period. - 3.
 The final tier contains commentary which explains how issuers can meet each recommendation and outlines additional optional guidance for issuers in areas where NZX thinks the suggested approaches reflect good practice.

-The new Code has focused on four areas which have gained increased importance for investors in recent years:
+The NZX Code has focused on four areas which have gained increased importance for investors in recent years:

-- Diversity;3 - Director and executive remuneration reporting requirements;4 - Environmental, social and governance (ESG) reporting;5 and - Health and safety risk management.6
+- Diversity; - Director and executive remuneration reporting requirements; - Environmental, social and governance (ESG) reporting; - Health and safety risk management.